tom-seddon/b2/doc/Installing-on-OSX.md

 clicking on its row and using the `-` button.

 Run it again, and you should get the keystroke access warning.

+# Prerelease versions

+Prerelease versions may also be available: https://github.com/tom-seddon/b2/releases (look for the ones marked `Pre-release`, avoiding any with release notes telling you not to download it! )

+These may include new features and fixes added since the latest release, will make their way into some future release in due course, once they've had a bit more testing.

+Installation instructions are as above.